tindrew/100-days-of-code/log.md

 **Thoughts** Feeling pretty good.
 I feel I'm making great progress!

 ### Day 12: June 12, 2017
 **Today's Progress**: time: 30 minutes

 Today I worked through some SoloLearn challenges, and some codecamp beta challenges as well.
 I didn't get as much done as I wanted.
 **Thoughts** One thing I learned a long time ago is that any kind of progress is made daily, doing things day in and day out.
 Even if I didn't get more done, at least I completed something, which moves me forward on the Slight Edge just a bit more.

+### Day 13: June 13, 2017
+**Today's Progress**: time: 30 minutes Bootcamp Course: 45%

+Slowly but surely I'm moving through the course.
+Today I learned about Javascript Objects.
+I also discovered a cool website called CodeCombat, which seems aimed at younger people.
+You learn to code by programming a character in a game to do something, move, attack, etc. I tried it out and it's quite fun.

+**Thoughts** Starting to get excited about this course again.
+I'm getting closer to making some real stuff, and learning the back end of development.
+Should be quite interesting.